TapwaveZodiac/novelaiUKB/docs/Automatically-Tag-NovelAI-Images-for-Hydrus.md

 2. [Hydrus Network](https://github.com/hydrusnetwork/hydrus)

 ## Using the script:
-1. Create a file named "generate_sidecars.py" somewhere on your PC. **DO NOT PUT IT IN THE SAME FOLDER AS HYDRUS.**
+1. Create a folder to set up the process. **DO NOT PUT IT IN THE SAME FOLDER AS HYDRUS.**
+2. Inside this folder, create a file named `generate_sidecars.py`
-2. Add the code below inside it.
+3. Add the code below inside it.
 Save the file.
-3. Make a folder called import_images, and put your images there.
+4. Make a folder called `import_images`, and put your images there.
-4. Run CMD in the folder with the py file.
+5. Run CMD in the folder with the py file.
 Then, execute `py -m pip install pillow`.
-5. Once pillow is installed, `py generate_sidecars.py`
+6. Once pillow is installed, `py generate_sidecars.py`
-6. Now your import folder will be full of text files containing the tags for the images.
+7. Now your import folder will be full of text files containing the tags for the images.

 ## Importing to Hydrus:
 1. file -> import files...